Skip to content

 • even rhythm

-• maintain stability in arms and core
+• maintain stability in the arms and trunk

-• adapt the range of motion
+• adapt the range of movement to your own control

 Comment